Getting started

 - Google: https://accounts.google.com/signup

-Chose your account name.
+Chose your organization name.
 It needs to be globally unique.

-You will be redirected to the account settings page where you can get:
+You will be redirected to the organization settings page where you can get:

 - The Sixpack API url